Cases Tried In:

 Some cases may also result in punitive damages.
 These damages are awarded by the court if the at-fault party acted with malice, misconduct, or egregious negligence.
 These damages do not compensate you for a loss but punish the at-fault party for their actions.
 Punitive damages are not common, but they can significantly increase the value of a settlement if they are awarded.
 An attorney can determine if you qualify for these damages.

-FAQs for Traumatic Brain Injury Attorneys
+Fairfax Traumatic Brain Injury FAQs

-A: The average settlement for a traumatic brain injury (TBI) case doesn’t help an individual determine the likely outcome of their own claim, as every case is unique.
+The average settlement for a traumatic brain injury (TBI) case doesn't help an individual determine the likely outcome of their own claim, as every case is unique.
 The settlement you will receive for a TBI will largely depend on the significance of the damages you suffered, including medical costs.
 The medical treatment for TBIs is typically very costly, so this can result in a higher settlement.
 Minor TBIs will have lower settlements.
 The skill of your attorney and the amount of evidence supporting your case will also affect the settlement amount.

-A: The life expectancy of a person with a TBI (traumatic brain injury) is lowered by an average of nine years when compared to others of the same age, race, and sex.
+The life expectancy of a person with a TBI (traumatic brain injury) is lowered by an average of nine years when compared to others of the same age, race, and sex.
 Individuals with TBIs have an increased risk of injury and death from both internal and external causes.
-If the cause of a TBI was another party’s negligence, then the injured party can file a personal injury claim.
+If the cause of a TBI was another party's negligence, then the injured party can file a personal injury claim.
 If they do not survive the TBI, their family members can recover benefits in a wrongful death claim.

-A: A TBI can be a permanent disability, but it isn’t always.
-Mild TBIs can result in short-term memory, speech, and cognitive issues without significant long-term effects on a person’s day-to-day life once they have recovered.
-However, more severe TBIs can permanently affect a person’s movement, speech, and ability to care for themselves.
+A TBI can be a permanent disability, but it isn't always.
+Mild TBIs can result in short-term memory, speech, and cognitive issues without significant long-term effects on a person's day-to-day life once they have recovered.
+However, more severe TBIs can permanently affect a person's movement, speech, and ability to care for themselves.
 Severe TBIs can even be fatal.
 Whether a TBI is considered a permanent disability will depend on your specific situation.

-A: How long it takes to settle a brain injury case will be very different from case to case.
+How long it takes to settle a brain injury case will be very different from case to case.
 One of the biggest factors in the timeframe of a case is the amount of evidence supporting your claim.
 When there is significant and clear evidence that another party is at fault and that you bear no fault in the injury, the claim will likely be settled more quickly.
 Working with an attorney can also resolve a claim more efficiently, in part because an attorney can investigate the case to obtain supporting evidence.

 Work With an Experienced Catastrophic Injury Lawyer in Fairfax

 Catastrophic injuries, like traumatic brain injuries, result in complicated claims.
 At Whitlock Law, LLC, our attorneys have decades of collective experience in catastrophic and complicated personal injury claims.
-Contact our firm today to see how we can support you and your family during this difficult time.
+Contact our firm today at 301-565-1655 to see how we can support you and your family during this difficult time.